silverkeytech/.github/ISSUE_TEMPLATE/🐞-mobile-bug-testing-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual Behavior**
+A clear and concise description of what actually happened instead of the expected behavior.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.